rcgsheffield/sheffield_hpc/FAQs.rst

 I can no longer log in
 ----------------------

-If you are confident that you have no password entry issues, have already requested and been granted a HPC account and are connected to the VPN but you still can not log onto a cluster you may have inadvertently corrupted your shell environment if you have been installing software or making changes in your .bashrc file - please attempt to resolve this first by resetting your environment with the following command, replacing the variables appropriately: ``ssh -t $USER@$CLUSTER.shef.ac.uk 'resetenv -f'``
+If you are confident that you have no password entry issues, have already requested and been granted a HPC account and are connected to the VPN but you still can not log onto a cluster, you may have inadvertently corrupted your shell environment if you have been installing software or making changes in your .bashrc file.
+Please attempt to resolve this first by resetting your environment with the following command, replacing the variables appropriately: ``ssh -t $USER@$CLUSTER.shef.ac.uk 'resetenv -f'``

 Alternatively, you may be having problems due to exceeding your cluster filestore quota.
 If you exceed your filestore quota in your ``/home`` area it is sometimes possible that crucial files in your home directory get truncated which effect or prevent the login process.

 If the ``resetenv -f`` command does not resolve your issue and you suspect your ``/home`` area is full , you should contact ``research-it@sheffield.ac.uk`` and ask to be unfrozen providing your username and a list files or folders which can be removed or temporarily moved to your ``/data`` area.